git-fahad/Multi-Source-E-commerce-Analytics/README.md

 8. [Visualization with Grafana](#visualization-with-grafana)

 ## Overview
-The platform gathers e-commerce transactional data from a local PostgreSQL database and real-time Twitter data using the `Tweepy` library.
+The platform gathers e-commerce transactional data from a local PostgreSQL database and real-time X data using the `Tweepy` library.
 The data is processed and integrated to provide insights into how social sentiment (e.g., positive or negative tweets about a product) correlates with sales.

 ## Tech Stack
 - **Kafka & Zookeeper**: Data streaming and messaging queue